 Phlebotomists draw blood from patients at hospitals, blood donation centers and diagnostic labs.
 The work of a phlebotomist is necessary for blood to be used for research, testing, donation or transfusion.
-At Southeast Technical Institute in Sioux Falls, your phlebotomy training program includes instruction in venipuncture techniques, as well as applying tourniquets, locating veins, and labeling and storing samples.
+At Southeast Technical College in Sioux Falls, your phlebotomy training program includes instruction in venipuncture techniques, as well as applying tourniquets, locating veins, and labeling and storing samples.

 - Recognize differences in patient vasculature

 - Operate and troubleshoot blood drawing devices Interact professionally with clinic/hospital